 This document was never seen or ratified by UFT members.

 If you read the transcript of the UFT Zoom meeting held on October 6, 2021, with UFT President Michael Mulgrew (pictured at left), UFT Rep. Mike Sill, and Rep. Dave Kamansky, you will see that no one wanted an unvaccinated teacher to continue in their job.
 See the transcript: Transcript-Oct 6 2021 Townhall.
-Mike Sill is now retired.

-The government in NYC targets union workers because unions protect the rank and file from being fired unless given a due process hearing on the reasons for the action.
+The government in NYC targets union workers because unions are supposed to protect the rank and file from being fired unless given a due process hearing on the reasons for the action.
 (Education Law Section 3020).
 The New York City government has undermined this law for at least 20 years because the ‘elite’ want to get rid of someone if they are not meeting the standards set up by the chosen few.
 They support the idea that the government is a benevolent dictator, a pro-business employer able to fire anyone at will.

-Jack Welch, who became chief executive of General Electric in 1981, would fire the bottom 10% of his managers each year, regardless of absolute performance.
+“Jack Welch, who became chief executive of General Electric in 1981, would fire the bottom 10% of his managers each year, regardless of absolute performance.
 He earned a reputation for brutal candor.
 He rewarded those in the top 20% with bonuses and employee stock options and used this model to raise the company’s revenue to $130 billion during his tenure, while its shares on the stock market soared from $14 billion to more than $140 billion.
 He wrote in his memoir “Any organization that thinks it can guarantee job security is going down a dead end.
 Only satisfied customers can give people job security.
 Not companies.
 That reality put an end to the implicit contracts that corporations once had with their employees.”

-New York State’s first civil service law, enacted in 1883 (Chapter 354), provided for a merit system of competitive examinations for the appointment and promotion of State government employees.
+New York State’s first civil service law:” enacted in 1883 (Chapter 354), provided for a merit system of competitive examinations for the appointment and promotion of State government employees.
 It established a Civil Service Commission, consisting of three persons appointed by the governor with advice and consent of the senate, to administer the law.
 In 1884 civil service provisions were extended to some local governments; municipal civil service commissions were established and supervised by the state commission.
 In 1894 the principle of the merit system was embodied in the new State constitution.

 Following the 1925-26 reorganization of State government, the Department of Civil Service was created, and the Civil Service Commission was designated as the head of the department (Laws of 1926, Chapter 354).
 In 1953 (Chapter 19) the governor was authorized to designate one commissioner as president of the commission and chief administrator of the department.
 In 1994, the Division of Affirmative Careers, within the Department of Civil Service, was renamed the Division of Diversity Planning Management.
 This division administers the Reasonable Accommodation Program and the program to hire persons and veterans with disabilities (55-b and 55-c).
 It also approves and monitors affirmative action plans for state agencies and provides technical assistance and training toward the achievement of diversity in the work force.
 The NYC Government had to override the Commission to get the full force of their goal: to make all municipal workers at-will employees.

 The department introduced additional procedural changes in 1996 as a part of the Governor’s Civil Service Reform legislation (Laws of 1995, Chapters 314-317) aimed at cutting costs and improving efficiency in the testing process.
-These changes included reducing and consolidating job titles, testing long-term provisional appointees, improving promotional testing through scoring procedures, and increasing the use of information technology.
+These changes included reducing and consolidating job titles, testing long-term provisional appointees, improving promotional testing through scoring procedures, and increasing the use of information technology.”

 Well, we cannot believe this any longer, at least in New York City.
 In 2020, the COVID pandemic panic “permitted” people in powerful positions in City government to fire municipal workers, something the government has wanted to do for decades.